Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

 Nonetheless, for comparison purposes, Figure \ref{corner_xc_thiswork_vs_GN21} depicts the results for the $\beta=3.0$ case from this paper to those of \citet{GON21}, which had used the same $\beta$ value.
 The results show a remarkable overall improvement in terms of parameter uncertainties, mainly due to the reduction of error bars and to the possibility of reaching larger angular scales with the new methodology.
-The differences in the specific posterior distributions can be explained by two different facts\footnote{It should also be noted that tighter prior distributions were imposed for the HOD parameters in \cite{GON21}.}: firstly, and as discussed in Paper I, the data from \citet{GON21}, which employed a different measurement methodology, might have been biased due to the relative arbitrariness of the so-called integral constraint correction on large scales.
-Secondly, and as will be highlighted in the next subsection, the steeper fall above 20 arcmin in the data from \citet{GON21} can only be accounted for with larger values of $\Omega_m$.
+The differences in the specific posterior distributions can be explained by two different facts\footnote{It should also be noted that tighter prior distributions were imposed for the HOD parameters in \cite{GON21}.}.
+Firstly, and as discussed in Section 3.2., the data from \citet{GON21}, which employed a different measurement methodology, might have been biased due to the relative arbitrariness of the so-called integral constraint correction on large scales.
+Secondly, and as will be highlighted in the next subsection, the steeper ones fall above 20 arcmin in the data from \citet{GON21} can only be accounted for with larger values of $\Omega_m$.

 Figure \ref{xc_sampling_uniform_gaussian_fixed_beta} shows the posterior sampling of the cross-correlation function for all four cases in red, green, blue and cyan, respectively, along with the best fit (solid black line) and the data.
-The model explains the data correctly on most scales, but it seems to overestimate the signal slightly between 10 and 40 arcmin, especially when $\beta$ is fixed to 3.0.
-Moreover, the tight small-scale uncertainties of the data seem to induce a preference toward a steeper fall above 70 arcmin than the data suggest.
-Indeed, as commented in Section 3.2., the data do not die off steeply and a sensitivity analysis shows that this large-scale behavior forces particularly low values of $\Omega_m$.
+The model explains the data correctly on most scales, but it tends to slightly overestimate the signal between 10 and 40 arcmin and to underestimate it above 60 arcmin, especially when $\beta$ has larger values (2.9 and 3.0).
+Moreover, the tight small-scale uncertainties of the data seem to induce a preference toward a steeper fall above 60 arcmin than the data suggest.
+Indeed (as commented in Section 3.2), our current data do not die off particularly steeply and a sensitivity analysis shows that this large-scale behavior forces particularly low values of $\Omega_m$.
 This issue will be studied in detail in the next subsection.